 If you’ve only ever dived using a wetsuit.
-If you’ve not used either a semi dry suit or a dry suit.
-You maybe wondering what the difference is between these two forms of exposure suit for scuba divers.
+Or if you’ve not used either a semi drysuit or a drysuit.
+You maybe wondering what the difference is between these exposure suits for scuba divers.
 Alternatively, you may have been using a semi drysuit in the UK or other cold waters.
-Which means you may be considering the switch to a dry suit.
-Let’s take a look at what each is, and in turn this will help to explain what the differences are.
+Which means you may be considering the switch to a drysuit.

 What is a semi dry suit?

 Semi dry suits are similar to a wetsuit.
 But the difference is the seals on a semi dry suit are similar to a drysuit, but they are designed to allow a small amount water in.

 Semi dry-suits have ankle, wrist and neck seals designed to reduce the flushing effect of water.
 This is less when compared to how much water can flush through a wetsuit.
 The effect of less ‘flushing‘ of water means that less cold water enters.

 Therefore a semi drysuit will keep you warmer than a wetsuit in colder waters.